 HFA_Eps3880_MK_PhotoRag.icc is a profile for an Epson 3880 using our Photo Rag paper.

-For an overview of the profiles offered see here.
+For an overview of the profiles offered look here.

 All ICC Profiles at a glance

-An overview of all ICC Profiles are available via PDF.
-You simply click on the desired combination of printer and paper to download the profile.
+An overview of all ICC Profiles are available as PDF.

 Where do I find Handling Instructions?